The sun sought thy dim bed and brought forth light,

 Email Poem |

-Analysis and Comments on Africa
+Comments, Analysis, and Meaning on Africa

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Africa here.